A free webinar co-sponsored by the Society for Clinical and Experimental Hypnosis and the TCSPP Office of Continuing Education

 Displacement from home and community produces a myriad of health and mental health problems.
 Depression, anxiety, and post-traumatic stress are widespread in displaced populations.
 Factors influencing the wellbeing of the displaced include: 1) the nature of the conflict or emergency that led to displacement, 2) ways in which the journey during displacement exacerbates the crisis, including detention and refugee camps, 3) ways in which gender, age, religion, language, class, economic position and cultural factors influence the emotional burden of displacement, and 4) the climate of the host community.
 In 2022, the world is watching as approximately 4.6 million civilians have fled Ukraine and an additional 7.1 have left their homes in Ukraine for safety and survival, adding to the global population of displaced human beings.

-This free webinar will highlight the conditions and needs of refugees and other displaced populations and introduce several approaches to providing support and care for refugee populations in the current Ukraine crisis as well as with other refugee populations worldwide.
+This free webinar will highlight the conditions and needs of refugees and other displaced populations and introduce several approaches to providing support and care for refugee populations in the current war in Ukraine as well as with other refugee populations worldwide.
 The presenters will describe their experience with providing mental health care for refugees, including the use of mind-body therapies such as hypnosis.
 In addition, presenters will highlight current initiatives to create new supports and effective interventions for refugees.

 Workshop Learning Objectives: